Polná: Sights

 Polná Castle was built in the late 12th or early 13th century and is among the oldest aristocratic castles in the country.
-It was rebuilt to a large gothic castle.
-During the rule of Count Viktorin in 1479–1486, the castle rampart was extended and Peklo Pond next to the castle was created.
-After a fire in 1584, the castle was reconstructed and partially transformed into a Renaissance chateau.
+It was rebuilt to a large Gothic castle.
+During the rule of Count Viktorin in 1479–1486, the castle rampart was extended and the fishpond Peklo next to the castle was created.
+After a fire in 1584, the castle was reconstructed and partially transformed into a Renaissance residence.
 During the Thirty Years' War, it was damaged by Swedish army.
 After a vast fire in 1794, some parts of it were not restored.
 In 1922–1926, the desotaled complex was partially reconstructed and museum exhibits were moved here.
 In 1953, it became a property of the town.
 Today the complex houses the Town Museum, a primary art school and a cultural centre.

-Husovo Square forms the centre of the town.
-On the square there are deanery with the "Kaplanka" building (the former seat of the vicariate), Baroque Trinity Column and "Hastrmanka" Fountain, colloquially called "Vodník" (water sprite).
+The centre of the town is formed by the square Husovo náměstí.
+On the square there are deanery with the "Kaplanka" building (the former seat of the vicariate), Baroque Trinity Column and "Hastrmanka" fountain, colloquially called "Vodník" (water sprite).

-The Church of Assumption of the Virgin Mary on the Husovo Square is the main landmark of Polná.
+The Church of Assumption of the Virgin Mary on the Husovo náměstí is the main landmark of Polná.
 It was built between 1700 and 1707.
 Author of the project was Italian builder Domenico D'Angeli.
 Inside the church there is a rich and valuable stucco and fresco decoration, or an organ by Jan David Sieber (the biggest preserved organ in the country manufactured in the Czech lands).
 The tower was destroyed by the 1863 fire and rebuilt in 1894.
 It is 64 m high.

 The Church of Saint Catherine is a cemetery church, built in 1378–1389 by lords of Pirkenštejn.
 In 1906–1910, fragments of wall frescoes from the 15th and 16th centuries were discovered.
 The second cemetery church in Polná is Church of Saint Barbara.

 The Jewish community is commemorated by the former synagogue and Jewish cemetery, both founded in the late 17th century.
 Nowadays the synagogue houses the Regional Museum of Jewish Culture.

 Klešter is a glen where an ancient merchant path from Moravia to Bohemia led.
 It is a unique technical monument of the Middle Ages.
 About 150 m of the glen is preserved.